The 3D Mirage: Probing and Taming 3D Hallucinations: Related Works

 \subsection{MDE Models and Benchmarks}

 Monocular Depth Estimation (MDE) seeks to recover 3D structure from a single RGB image.
 Early methods evolved from supervised~\cite{eigen2014nips} to self-supervised using geometric constraints~\cite{zhou2017cvpr, godard2017cvpr, godard2019iccv}.
 The field has recently shifted toward large foundation models like Depth Anything (DAv2)~\cite{dav1, dav2}, ZoeDepth~\cite{zoe}, MiDaS/DPT~\cite{ranftl2022tpami}, and Marigold~\cite{Ke_2024_CVPR}, Depth Pro~\cite{Bochkovskii_2025_ICLR}, DepthFM~\cite{Gui_2025_AAAI}.
 Trained on broad data, these models achieve remarkable zero-shot generalization but rely heavily on statistical priors.
 This reliance enables them to fill in depth in ambiguous or deceptive regions~\cite{zheng2024cvpr, wong2020neurips, xu2025towards}, trading geometric fidelity for semantic robustness.
-However, existing MDE benchmarks are insufficient for probing this failure mode.
-Mainstream datasets (KITTI~\cite{kitti}, NYUv2~\cite{nyu}, ScanNet~\cite{scannet}) emphasize \emph{geometrically-consistent} scenes, lacking the "perceptual traps" to trigger 3D hallucinations.
-Adversarial datasets are also limited: TartanAir-Adv~\cite{tartanair} uses synthetic motion, and MonoTrap~\cite{monotrap} is small and lacks systematic FOV reduction.
-To our knowledge, \textbf{3D-Mirage} is the first benchmark centered on real-world optical-illusion scenes, featuring explicit illusion ROIs and controlled context augmentation to systematically evaluate contextual stability.